iobroker-community-adapters/ioBroker.webui/README.md

 	### __WORK IN PROGRESS__
 -->
 ### __WORK IN PROGRESS__
+- update designer to add and fix some commands
+- move screen/control scripts out of html code
+- add a javascript editor view

 ### 0.7.0 (2023-09-01)
 - screens and controls have now settings (width, height, useGlobalStyle)